Time reversal of reflected Brownian motion with Poissonian resetting: Time reversal under the stationary measure

 this means that from the position \( x = 0 \), the process $\widetilde{X}$ jumps according to the distribution $\widetilde{J}$, which coincides with the one that we have studied as boundary condition in Theorem \ref{thm:time-reverse}. \end{remark} \begin{remark} For the time reverse, we comprehensively exploit the duality of the generators, which is a direct consequence of having chosen \(\mu^+\) as the initial distribution.
 Generally, these results can be extended, for transient processes, if the invariant measure is an excessive measure, of the form

+for every Borel set $B \subset \mathbb{R}$.
 In these cases, it is possible to study the time-reversed process by taking \(\nu\) as the initial distribution and reversing the paths starting from a cooptional time.
 For further details, see \cite{nasawa-markov} and \cite[Theorem 4.5, Chapter VII]{revuz-yor}. \end{remark}